-Idle strings are strings that have remained in a workflow step for longer than intended and are blocking the translation process.
+Idle strings are strings that have remained in an Edit, Review, or Post-Machine Revision workflow step for longer than intended and are blocking the translation process.
 For example, a string that has been idle for two days has remained in a workflow step for two days longer than specified by the customer.

-Idle string rules are a component of dynamic workflows that prevent idle strings (and workflow steps) from becoming a bottleneck.
+Idle string rules are a component of a post-translation workflow step configuration that prevent idle strings (and workflow steps) from becoming a bottleneck.

 They do this by:

 - Sending a reminder email to users that strings are idle.